jmainpri/move3d-launch/README.md

     ./install-ubuntu.sh

-The script writes to the ~/.bashrc file, make sure the environment variables have been set:
+The script will append to ~/.bashrc, make sure the environment variables have been set:

     echo "HOME_MOVE3D= "$HOME_MOVE3D
     echo "LD_LIBRARY_PATH= " $LD_LIBRARY_PATH